Skip to main content

 - Administrative action the Council feels should be taken will be recommended to the Chief Facilities Officer.
 Such recommended actions may be, but are not limited to, implementation of new policies or programs, modification of existing policies or programs, solutions to problems perceived by the members, etc.

-The FM Employee Council will meet annually with the CFO at an Employee Council meeting to engage in an open dialogue.
+- The Council will meet annually with the CFO at an Employee Council meeting to engage in an open dialogue.

 - Each May, the Council will convene for a special Elections Retreat.
 At the Retreat the Council and any council administrators will confirm:

 - Assess FM areas of representation (i.e. “divisions”).